 Jane Foley (b.
 1985, New Orleans) is a sculptor, performer, and sound artist living in Atlanta, Georgia (US).
-She has created sound sculptures for the Architecture Triennale in Lisbon, Portugal and La Friche Belle de Mai in Marseille, France with Zurich-based Sound Development City, as well as produced a sound composition that played in taxicabs throughout the 5th Marrakech Biennale in Morocco.
-In Atlanta, she has created public works for Flux Projects, the High Museum, The Atlanta Contemporary, and the Hartsfield-Jackson Atlanta Airport, among others.
+They have created sound sculptures for the Architecture Triennale in Lisbon, Portugal and La Friche Belle de Mai in Marseille, France with Zurich-based Sound Development City, as well as produced a sound composition that played in taxicabs throughout the 5th Marrakech Biennale in Morocco.
+In Atlanta, they have created public works for Flux Projects, the High Museum, The Atlanta Contemporary, and the Hartsfield-Jackson Atlanta Airport, among others.
 Foley currently teaches art at Georgia State University and Emory University while completing an MFA program at the School of the Art Institute of Chicago.

 ︎ foleyjanefoley (at) gmail.com